bcmichael/RNMR-Docs/docs/command/full_command.md

 Comparison is based on magnitudes.
 ## ML
-List macro
+List contents of a macro

 Category: Macro

-Format: `ML` macnam
+Format: `ML` nam

-Defaults:
+Defaults: temp

 Description:
-Lists macro.
-## MLOA
-Load macro 	           TEMP

-Category: Macro

-Format: `MLOA` filename

-Defaults: TEMP

-Description:
-Loads macro instructions from file in current directory.
-File type must be TXT.
-File can contain one or more macro definitions.
+`ML` is an old command for listing the contents a macro.
+It has been replaced with the `LSTMAC` command and is currently simply an alias to it.
+As such `LSTMAC` should be used in place of `ML`.
 ## MNMX
 Calculate minimum and maximum